dotnet/docfx/docs/designs/config.md

    4. Use plural form for an object that key is not fixed. e.g. `values` in `fileMetadata`.
    5. Use singular form for an object that key is fixed. e.g. `contribution`.
    6. Use singular form if type is dynamic. e.g. `path`, although it can be a list.
-   7. Use verb's original form, instead of simple present form.
+   7. Use verb's original form, instead of simple present form. e.g. `include` instead of `includes`.
 6. If some settings need to be applied to file(s), use filename of foldername as the key, not glob pattern, to avoid `**.md` everywhere.

 ## Key Points
 1. All configs that doesn't affect build output and only consumed by OPS service side will not be defined here.
 They can be placed under a single object, named with `service_config`.
 Like: `need_preview_pull_request`, `notification_subscribers`.
-   Steps to integrate new config:
+   Steps to integrate new config for build:
    1. Replace `docfx.json`s with `docfx.yml`.
    2. OPS consumes `docfx.yml` to build output, use `.openpublishing.publish.config.json` to fetch service side config.
    3. Move remaining configs `.openpublishing.publish.config.json` to server side config, then remove it.
+   For provision, it need a conversion tool append to the flow in v2.
 2. Config is the source of truth when building.
 If the actual source of truth is in DHS, like `product_name` or `docset_name` in v2, config should be updated on DHS change, and validated before each build.
 2. Abandon `docset` and `group` level config.
 All configs is applied to all files or a set of files matching certain glob pattern.
 3. Distinguish config from metadata: